 - 1. Transcript verifying high school graduation or G.E.D. - 2.
 Must be 18 years of age upon entrance into the program. - 3.
 Must have an ACT score of 16 or above. - 4.
-Compass reading score of 62 and writing score of 32. - 5.
-Must have had a current certified CPR (Health Care Provider) course. - Must present evidence of being physically fit per physical examination by physician and submitting information on the Co-Lin Health Occupations Examination Report form. - 7.
-Must complete the the college's Hepatitis B Policy form. - 8.
-Must complete and submit a the college's Student Health Survey form. - 9.
-If accepted, must apply and pay for student liability insurance through the college after registering into the course. - 10.
-If accepted, must show proof of a negative TB Skin test. - 11.
-If accepted, all applicants must participate in drug and alcohol testing and a criminal history background check. - 12.
+Must have had a current certified CPR (Health Care Provider) course. - 5.
+Must present evidence of being physically fit per physical examination by physician and submitting information on the Co-Lin Health Occupations Examination Report form. - 6.
+Must complete the the college's Hepatitis B Policy form. - 7.
+Must complete and submit a the college's Student Health Survey form. - 8.
+If accepted, must apply and pay for student liability insurance through the college after registering into the course. - 9.
+If accepted, must show proof of a negative TB Skin test.

+- 10. If accepted, all applicants must participate in drug and alcohol testing and a criminal history background check. - 11.
 Must maintain a grade average of 80 or above to pass this course.